Account Management

 Account Management Trading Strategies

-The percentage risk technique is a method where you risk the same percentage of your account equity balance per transaction - Account Management Methods.
+The percentage risk method involves risking the same percentage of your account's money for each trade - this is part of Account Management Methods.

 Example